 Oh, hello there, job-seekers!
-I didn’t see you there, probably because you’re standing in a line behind me and all of the other exceptionally qualified people blocking our view of our dream careers.
+I didn’t see you there, probably because you were standing in a line behind me and the other exceptionally qualified people, blocking our view of our dream careers.

-The best way to hone your work-self skills are to practice the same ones in everyday life, or at least think of them in a more normal context.
-In fact, many of the skills you can use to succeed in work, you can use to succeed in just about anything else (and vice versa).
+The best way to hone your work-self skills is to practice the same ones in everyday life or at least think of them in a more straightforward context.
+Many of the skills you can use to succeed in work, you can use to succeed in just about anything else (and vice versa).
 There are some skills that, across the board, will set you apart from the rest.

-Without further ado, here are 22 of the most useful skills that can be applied to any job!
+Without further ado, here are 22 of the most valuable skills that can be applied to any job!

 22. Active Listening